I certainly didn’t have high self esteem when I was still suffering from social anxiety disorder.

 But the rush of confidence I would get after it only lasted for days.

 And then I was back to square one.

-Once I started applying this technique in the right way, I made permanent shifts.
+It wasn’t until I started applying a simple tapping technique in the right way that I made permanent shifts.

-However, society has programmed us to believe we need to accomplish things and excel in our lives to achieve this.
+Society has programmed us to believe we need to accomplish things and excel in our lives to achieve it.

-As you were growing up, if you were often/constantly criticized, put-down, shamed, bullied, humiliated, betrayed, abused, ignored or over-disciplined…
+As you were growing up, if you were often/constantly criticised, put-down, shamed, bullied, humiliated, betrayed, abused, ignored or over-disciplined…

 … Or when you constantly felt unloved, unsupported, abandoned, unacknowledged or unaccepted…

 … you form decisions (consciously or subconsciously) about yourself to protect yourself and make sense of the world.